6 Best Wheeled Coolers of 2023 and 3 to Avoid

 Lightweight and sturdy, these Colemans can withstand some rough handling.
 During our drop test, the Xtreme just bounced, showing it won’t easily break.
 They live up to their promise: simple, functional coolers with good capacity.
 Their handles make lifting or towing easy, and usable cup holders on the Xtreme are a neat bonus.

-Coleman xtreme 62 quart rolling cooler being pulled on a deck
+Coleman Xtreme 62 quart rolling cooler being pulled on a deck

 Tow testing the Coleman Xtreme 62 qt Rolling Cooler.
 It’s totally adequate, at least on hard surfaces.